SamarthS7-cmd/pwn.college_Samarth/Chaining commands.md

 ## What I learnt
-Through this challenge, I was able to read how we can read shell scripts.
+Through this challenge, I was able to understand how we can read shell scripts.
 ## References
 No reference was used for this challenge.